kc101010/Research-Improving-Device-Drivers/Admin/Minutes/Meeting 2_2_23.md

 Main focus now
 + Starting presentation (remember to ask expectations)
 + Contuing dissertation writing, post presentation this will be the main task

+---

+A-class submission for interim report.

+Possibly use Yakos full repo.
+Should just open an issue to ask about use.

+Send Paul Yakos repo link after meeting.

+Maybe a modular driver with USB and for Mouse.

+Communication might help solve the problems.

+Don't let the problem stop me from trying to work on the project.
+Don't give in but time running out isn't bad

+General concepts could go very nicely in background section.

+Haskell - Glasgow Uni, Haskell Currie.
+No functions allow I/O. MONADS.
+No global variables, everythings pure.
+Similarly has backdoors.
+Should make a comparison between Rust and Haskell.
+Very comparable.

+Happy to hear every and re-state project for presentation.
+Explain to Moderator.
+Structure can be similar to dissertation.
+Tell what you want to tell.